trouble/next-website/README.md

 # NextJS Website Boilerplate

 A [NextJS](https://nextjs.org) front-end boilerplate for rapidly developing custom websites that are fast and scalable.
-Built specifically for a [PayloadCMS](https://payloadcms.com) API, for easily tie into any headless CMS.
+Built specifically for a [PayloadCMS](https://payloadcms.com) API, but can easily tie into any headless CMS.

 Core features:
   - TypeScript
   - NextJS SSG starter pages and blog, including:
       - Nested pages
       - Static blog pagination
-  - Media component that leverages NextImage optimization
+  - Image optimization
   - Starter SCSS library
   - Comes pre-configured with:
     - Grid system